NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

     git config --global tag.gpgsign true
     ```

-1. Optional: Your new GPG key can be used within WSL, but not from Windows; to enable this:
+1. Now your key is created, make it avalable within Windows:

     1. Export the key: